- ABOUT US

 To begin the screening process, please provide the information listed below.
 This information will help us determine if your child needs to be evaluated and what type of evaluation is needed.

-The Preschool EI Program cannot determine whether an evaluation should be conducted until you submit items 1–4.
-Once we have received those documents, they will be reviewed and we will contact you to discuss the next step.
-Click here for an explanation of the required screening items.
+The Preschool EI Program cannot determine whether an evaluation should be conducted until you submit items 1-4.
+Once we have received those documents, they will be reviewed and we will contact you to discuss the next steps.

 The BCIU Early Intervention Program screening activities are designed to gather information about the student’s development in several areas:

 The completed questionnaires, surveys, and checklists provide information about the student’s development.
-This information is used to determine if further evaluation is necessary.
+This information is used to determine if future evaluation is necessary.

 Students who do not meet basic developmental standards for their age level are offered a comprehensive evaluation.
 Parents must give permission for the evaluation to be completed and participate as a partner in the evaluation process.
-The evaluation is completed by a team of highly qualified professionals appropriate for the identified areas of concern.
-The results of the evaluation are compiled into a written evaluation report.
+The evaluation is completed by a team of highly qualified professionals appropriate for the identified area of concern.
+The results of the evaluation are compiled into a written evaluation report and provided to the parent within 60 days from the receipt of permission.

 To be eligible for preschool special education services, a child must have a qualifying disability or 25 percent developmental delay and need specially designed instruction to participate in a preschool setting.
 A student who is found eligible for services is re-evaluated at least every two years to determine continued eligibility.